Chapter 31. Reproductive System

 ① Secreted when fertilized egg is implanted.

-② Acts similar to LH, stimulates excess secretion of estrogen, progesterone, maintains corpus luteum, inhibits ovarian cycle.
+② Acts similar to LH, stimulates excess secretion of estrogen, progesterone, maintains corpus luteum, and inhibits ovarian cycle.

 ⑤ Pregnancy Test Kit: Detects hCG.